blues/app-accelerators/08-power-quality-monitor/README.md

 When the device detects over or under voltage, current or power, or detects a change in these greater than the configured percentage, a power monitoring event is sent as above, with an additional property `alert` that lists the comma-separated reason(s) for the alert.
 Depending upon the cause of the alert, you may see one or more of these values present:

-* `undervoltage`, `overvoltage`: the measured RMS voltage is not within the specified bounds given by the environment variables.
+* `undervoltage`, `overvoltage`: the measured RMS voltage is not within the bounds given by the environment variables.

 * `voltage`: the measured voltage changed by more than the specified percent (either an increase or decrease.)

 * (Similarly, `current` and `power` generate alerts when these power aspects are too high or low, or change by the configured percentage.

 When an alert is triggered, it is immediately synched to Notehub.

-compiler.cpp.extra_flags=-DSERIAL_RX_BUFFER_SIZE=4096

-* platformIO - already present in platform.ini
-* Arduino for VSCode - present in ./vscode/arduino.json
-* Arduino IDE - requires editing boards.txt for the STM32Duino package.

-For vibration sensing, the notecard should be oriented face up and level.

-# References